 1. Why provided the sensing matrix Phi in the software package?

 The Phi.mat in the software package stores a binary sparse matrix, which is used as the sensing matrix.
 But I have to emphasize that it is not an optimal sensing matrix.
 I just randomly generated it and then stored it and used it for all my experiments.
 This can help people exactly reproduce my results (When the dataset is given, different sensing matrices can result in slightly different performance).
-As you know, designing an optimal sparse sensing matrix is an important direction in compressed sensing.
+As you know, designing an optimal sparse sensing matrix is an important direction in compressed sensing.2.
+Can the demo files for telemonitoring of fetal ECG be directly used in a telemonitoring system?

 The demo files for telemonitoring of fetal ECG are just a mimicking of telemonitoring.
 In a real system, each channel recording should be processed by a BSBL-BO algorithm (parallel computation), and may need to use online ICA algorithms or at least on-line batch algorithms.
 The ICA algorithm used in the demo files is an off-line algorithm.
 You can use the (Extended-) Infomax algorithm, an online algorithm which can be accessed from the EEGLab.